Nsustain/nsustain.com/README.md

 by installing Cloudflare Tunnel to proxy everything for us.
-This, according to Cloudflare, is more secure than directly exposing our microservices to the internet because the server is now protected and hidden behind the Cloudflare Tunnel.
+This, according to Cloudflare, is more secure than directly exposing our microservices to the internet because the server is now protected and hidden behind Cloudflare Tunnel.
 We followed the installation guide at https://developers.cloudflare.com/cloudflare-one/tutorials/many-cfd-one-tunnel/

 <br>